Notre Dame’s McGraw wants more women in positions of power | Federal News Network

 McGraw’s strong stance is making an impression on Irish players.

 “I think there are six female coaches in men’s college basketball.
-Of course, it’s like never talked about,” Notre Dame center Mikayla Vaughn said.
+Of course, it’s like never talked about,” Notre Dame forward Brianna Turner said.
 “You expect men to coach men.
 You don’t expect a woman to lead men.
 So, I think it’s good by just by getting the conversion going about why aren’t there more female coaches.
 Obviously we know there are good male coaches but I also think there’s a need for female coaches.
 I think if they’re given more opportunities maybe we can kind of bridge the gap.”

 The 63-year-old Hall of Fame coach, who said in a recent story that she would never hire another male assistant coach, believes women can do more to help each other.